-For accounting purposes, the proceeds of the \$10,000,000 were allocated between the preferred stock and the warrant based on their relative fair values.
-The entire discount on the preferred stock, created from the initial value assigned to the warrant, was to be accreted over a five year period in a manner that produced a level preferred stock dividend yield.
-At the end of the fifth year, the carrying amount of the preferred stock would equal its liquidation value.
 On September 8, 2011, the Company issued 10,000 shares of Senior Non-Cumulative Perpetual Preferred Stock, Series C (Series C Preferred Stock) to the U.S. Department of the Treasury (Treasury) for an aggregate purchase price of \$10,000,000.
 The sale of Series C Preferred Stock is the result of an investment from the Small Business Lending Fund (SBLF), a fund established under the Small Business Jobs Act of 2010 that encourages lending to small businesses by providing capital to qualified community banks with assets of less than \$10 billion.
 As a requirement of the SBLF, simultaneously, the Company redeemed the 10,500 shares of Fixed Rate Cumulative Perpetual Preferred Stock, Series A and B (Series A or B Preferred Stock), at an aggregate price of \$10,500,000 plus accrued and unpaid dividends to the date of redemption of \$35,000.
 The Series A and B Preferred Stock was issued as a result of the Company's participation in the Treasury's voluntary Capital Purchase Program (CCP) discussed previously.
 The Series C Preferred Stock qualifies as Tier 1 capital for the Company.
 Non-cumulative dividends are payable quarterly on the Series C Preferred Stock, and the dividend rate is based on changes in the level of "Qualified Small Business Lending" or "QSBL" by the Company.
-Based upon the change in the bank's level of QSBL over the baseline level (as defined by SBLF, the baseline average of QSBL for the last two quarters of 2009 and the first two quarters of 2010), the dividend rate for the initial dividend period, which was from the date of issuance through September 30, 2011, was set at 2%, and the dividend rate for the fourth quarter of 2011 was set at 1%.
-For the 2nd through 10th calendar quarters, the annual dividend rate may be adjusted to between 1% and 5%, to reflect the amount of change in the banks' level of QSBL.
-For the 11th calendar quarter through 4.5 years after issuance, the dividend rate will be fixed between 1% and 5%, based upon the increase in QSBL from the baseline level to the level as of the end of the ninth dividend period (i.e., as of September 30, 2013), or will be fixed at 7% if there is no increase or there is a decrease in QSBL during such period.
-In addition, beginning on April 1, 2014 and ending on April 1, 2016, if there is no increase or there is a decrease in OSBL from the baseline level to the level as of the end of the ninth dividend period (i.e., as of September 30, 2013), because of the Company's participation in the CPP, the Company will be subject to an additional lending incentive fee of 2% per year.
+Based upon the change in the bank's level of QSBL over the baseline level (as defined by SBLF, the baseline average of QSBL for the last two quarters of 2009 and the first two quarters of 2010), the dividend rate for the initial dividend period, which was from the date of issuance through September 30, 2011, was set at 2%, and the dividend rate for the fourth guarter of 2011 was set at 1%.
+For the 2nd through 10th calendar quarters, the annual dividend rate may be adjusted to between 1% and 5%, to reflect the amount of change in the banks' level of OSBL.
+For the 11th calendar guarter through 4.5 years after issuance, the dividend rate will be fixed between 1% and 5%, based upon the increase in OSBL from the baseline level to the level as of the end of the ninth dividend period (i.e., as of September 30, 2013), or will be fixed at 7% if there is no increase or there is a decrease in QSBL during such period.
+As of September 30, 2013, the rate has been fixed at 1%.
+In addition, beginning on April 1, 2014 and ending on April 1, 2016, if there is no increase or there is a decrease in QSBL from the baseline level to the level as of the end of the ninth dividend period (i.e., as of September 30, 2013), because of the Company's participation in the CPP, the Company will be subject to an additional lending incentive fee of 2% per year.
 After 4.5 years from the issuance, the dividend rate will increase to 9%.